practicalli-johnny/jr0cket.github.io-hexo/source/_posts/spacemacs-for-clojure-development-configure-clojure.md

 The **Clojure** layer also adds to the **auto-completion** layer, providing matches for anything currently defined in the current namespace.
 The yasnippets package also allows you to expand shortcuts for common Clojure code structures, eg. def, defn, let, require.

+> Updated for the release of CIDER 0.10 on 4th December 2015, codename ClojureX

 <!-- more -->

 # Adding Clojure support